Player1os/js-node-script-template/README.md

 	git remote add base git@github.com:Player1os/js-node-script-template.git
 	```

-	Alternatively, we can use a modified version of the URL, if the ssh connection needs to be tunneled, by running:
+	Alternatively, we can use the HTTPS url, if an ssh connection cannot be established, by running:

 	```
-	git remote add base ssh://git@ssh.github.com:443/Player1os/js-node-script-template.git
+	git remote add base https://github.com/Player1os/js-node-script-template.git
 	```

 1. Pull the latest commits of the `master` branch from the newly set `base` remote, by running: